magiblot/tvision/README.md

 I suggest you take a look at the [Turbo Vision 2.0 Programming Guide](https://archive.org/details/bitsavers_borlandTurrogrammingGuide1992_25707423), which is, in my opinion, more intuitive and easier to understand, despite using Pascal.
 By then you will probably be interested in the [`palette`](https://github.com/magiblot/tvision/tree/master/examples/palette) example, which contains a detailed description of how palettes are used.

 Don't forget to check out the <a href="#features">features</a> and <a href="#apichanges">API changes</a> sections as well.

+<div id="downloads"></div>

+## Releases and downloads

+This project has no stable releases for the time being.
+If you are a developer, try to stick to the latest commit and report any issues you find while upgrading.

+If you just want to test the demo applications:

+* Unix systems: you'll have to build Turbo Vision yourself.
+You may follow the [build instructions](#build-linux) below.
+* Windows: you can find up-to-date binaries in the [Actions](https://github.com/magiblot/tvision/actions?query=branch:master+event:push) section.
+Click on the first successful workflow (with a green tick) in the list.
+At the bottom of the workflow page, as long as you have logged in to GitHub, you'll find an *Artifacts* section with the following files:
+    * `examples-dos32.zip`: 32-bit executables built with Borland C++.
+No Unicode support.
+    * `examples-x86.zip`: 32-bit executables built with MSVC.
+Windows Vista or later required.
+    * `examples-x64.zip`: 64-bit executables built with MSVC. x64 Windows Vista or later required.

 ## Build environment